-- 37.1 Either party may make an application to the Disciplinary Committee for a review of an interim order before the date of the next review hearing if there has been a material change in circumstances (including the emergence of any new material evidence) since the interim order was made or the date of the last review. - 38.2 A party wishing to request an expedited review shall serve an application on the Head of Committees and Tribunals explaining the material change in circumstances. - 38.3 Any application made under IDR 38.2 shall be considered by the Chair of the Tribunal which made the interim order (or the Disciplinary Committee Chair if the Tribunal Chair is no longer a member of the Disciplinary Committee or is unavailable) who shall determine whether a Tribunal should be appointed to review
+- 37.1 Either party may make an application to the Tribunals Committee for a review of an interim order before the date of the next review hearing if there has been a material change in circumstances (including the emergence of any new material evidence) since the interim order was made or the date of the last review. - 37.2 A party wishing to request an expedited review shall serve an application on the Head of Committees and Tribunals explaining the material change in circumstances. - 37.3 Any application made under IDR 37.2 shall be considered by the Chair of the Tribunal which made the interim order (or the Tribunals Committee Chair if the Tribunal Chair is no longer a member of the Tribunals Committee or is unavailable) who shall determine whether a Tribunal should be appointed to review the interim order before the date of the next review hearing.
+The decision of the Tribunal Chair (or Tribunals Committee Chair) will be final. - 37.4 Where the Tribunal Chair (or the Tribunals Committee Chair) determines that an expedited review should be held before the date of the next review hearing, they shall request the Head of Committees and Tribunals to fix a date for the expedited review as soon as practicable and to notify the parties of the date, time, location or format of the review hearing and to provide the other party with a copy of the application considered by the Tribunal Chair.

-- the interim order before the next review hearing.
-The decision of the Tribunal Chair (or Disciplinary Committee Chair) will be final. - 38.4 Where the Tribunal Chair (or the Disciplinary Committee Chair) determines that a expedited review should be held before the next review hearing, they shall request the Head of Committees and Tribunals to fix a date for the expedited review as soon as practicable and to notify the parties of the date, time, location or format of the review hearing and to provide the other party with a copy of the application considered by the Tribunal Chair. - 38.5 Any expedited review shall be conducted in accordance with IDR 35 and the orders available to the Tribunal on an expedited review shall be the same as those set out in IDR 36, save that the Tribunal may, if it orders that the interim order should continue on the same terms, make a costs order against the member, affiliate or relevant person in such sum as it considers appropriate (and, in such circumstances, the procedure set out in IDR 32.4 shall apply).
+37.5 Any expedited review shall be conducted in accordance with IDR 35 and the orders available to the Tribunal on an expedited review shall be the same as those set out in IDR 36, save that the Tribunal may, if it orders that the interim order should continue on the same terms, make a costs order against the member, affiliate or relevant person in such sum as it considers appropriate (and, in such circumstances, the procedure set out in IDR 32.4 shall apply).

-DISCIPLINARY PROCEEDINGS BEFORE THE DISCIPLINARY COMMITTEE
+DISCIPLINARY PROCEEDINGS BEFORE THE TRIBUNALS COMMITTEE